IBM-Cloud/ansible-collection-ibm/docs/ibm_cbr_zone.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  description (False, str, None)
+    The description of the zone.

+  addresses (False, list, None)
+    The list of addresses in the zone.

   name (True, str, None)
     (Required for new resource) The name of the zone.

-  description (False, str, None)
+  account_id (True, str, None)
-    The description of the zone.
+    (Required for new resource) The id of the account owning this zone.

   excluded (False, list, None)
     The list of excluded addresses in the zone.
 Only addresses of type `ipAddress`, `ipRange`, and `subnet` can be excluded.

-  account_id (True, str, None)
-    (Required for new resource) The id of the account owning this zone.

   x_correlation_id (False, str, None)
     The supplied or generated value of this header is logged for a request and repeated in a response header for the corresponding response.
 The same value is used for downstream requests and retries of those requests.
 If a value of this headers is not supplied in a request, the service generates a random (version 4) UUID.

-  addresses (True, list, None)
-    (Required for new resource) The list of addresses in the zone.

   transaction_id (False, str, None)